-Like the ever-popular Q-Switched Laser, the Pico Laser (or picosecond laser), is a non-ablative laser that is mainly used for pigmentation removal, acne scars, skin rejuvenation and brightening, and tattoo removal.
+One step up from the ever-popular Q-Switched Laser, the Discovery Pico Laser (or picosecond laser) comes in an ablative and non-ablative modes.
+It is used for pigmentation removal, acne scars, skin rejuvenation and brightening, and tattoo removal.

-The Pico Laser works in ultrashort picosecond laser pulses instead of nanosecond pulses in a Q-Switched Laser.
+The Pico Laser works in ultrashort picosecond laser pulses, as compared to nanosecond pulses in a Q-Switched Laser.

-This means that the pulse duration (how much time 1 laser shot stays on the skin) of a Pico Laser is 100x shorter than a Q-Switched Laser, and more laser shots can be fired by a Pico Laser in the same amount of time compared to a Q-Switched Laser.
+The pulse duration (how much time 1 laser shot stays on the skin) of a Picosecond Laser is 100x shorter than a Q-Switched Laser.
+This means more shots can be fired by a Picosecond Laser in the same amount of time.

-The shorter pulse duration also means that the skin heats up less and this reduces the risk of hyper-pigmentation which can sometimes form due to laser procedures.
+The shorter pulse duration also means that the skin heats up less.
+This reduces the risk of hyper-pigmentation which can sometimes form due to laser procedures.